aosabook/500lines/cluster/CHAPTER.rst

 This might not seem so useful, but we'll see that it forms the basis of more practical, if more complicated, implementations.

 Paxos begins with one member of the cluster (called the proposer) deciding to propose a value.
-The proposer has a desired value, but may also learn that a different value has already been decided.
+The proposer has a desired value, but may also learn that it is late to the game and a different value has already been decided.
-The process is called a "round" and ends with a decision either on the existing value or the proposer's new value.
+The proposal process is called a "round" and ends with a decision either on the existing value or the proposer's new value.

-# TODO: verify all of this

 The proposer beings by sending a ``PREPARE`` message with a ballot number to the acceptors.
 In practice, all cluster nodes act as acceptors, serving as the cluster's memory.
-The proposer waits to hear from a majority (or more generally, a quorum) of the acceptors.
+The proposer waits to hear from a majority of the acceptors.

 The ``PREPARE`` message contains a ballot number, and the protocol requires this to be unique across the cluster and strictly increasing.
-This is easily accomplished by making each ballot number a combination of an increasing integer and a unique ID for the cluster member, such as its IP address.
+This is easier than it sounds: make each ballot number a combination of an increasing integer and a unique ID for the cluster member, such as its IP address.

 On receiving to a ``PREPARE`` with a ballot number *N*, each acceptor promises to ignore all proposals with a ballot number less than *N*.
-It sends a ``PROMISE`` message including a highest ballot number *N* it has promised and an accepted value *V*.
+It replies with a ``PROMISE`` message including a highest ballot number it has promised and an already-accepted value *V*.
 If the acceptor has already made a promise for a larger ballot number, it includes that number in the ``PROMISE``, indicating that the proposer has been pre-empted.

-When the proposer has heard from a quorum of the acceptors, then it sends an ``ACCEPT`` to the acceptors, including a ballot number and a value.
+When the proposer has heard from a majority of the acceptors, it sends an ``ACCEPT`` to all of the acceptors, including a ballot number and a value.
 If the proposer was not pre-empted, then it sends its own desired value.
 Otherwise, it sends the value from the highest-numbered ``PROMISE`` it received.
 This ensures an important invariant of the algorithm: once a value is decided in a round, all subsequent rounds will decide on the same value.

 Unless it would violate a promise, each acceptor records the value from the ``PREPARE`` message as accepted.
+It does so even if it has already accepted a different value with a smaller ballot number.
 It then replies with an ``ACCEPTED`` message containing the accepted ballot number.

+When the proposer has received an ``ACCEPTED`` message from a majority of acceptors, then the proposal is decided.

 The overall effect is two round-trips: one to secure a promise and one to get agreement on the value.

 When multiple proposers make a proposal at the same time, it is common for neither proposal to win.
-Both proposers then re-propose.
-Hopefully one wins, but the deadlock can continue indefinitely if the timing works out just right.
+Both proposers then re-propose, and hopefully one wins, but the deadlock can continue indefinitely if the timing works out just right.
 In a bad -- but not uncommon -- case, it can take dozens of round-trips to reach consensus.

 Multi-Paxos